 - Some great companies hire only MBAs.
 Neither of the two jobs I had directly after school hire anyone but MBAs, and some only hire MBAs from top-tier schools.
 At that point, of course, it is just a numbers game, but if you are interested in certain companies (McKinsey, Goldman Sachs, for example), you will only be hired (or promoted past a certain level) if you have an MBA.

 - If you want to change careers, a good MBA may be like Obi-Wan Kenobi… your only hope.
 Imagine you work in HR for an investment banking company, and you get a resume from someone in the non-profit space.
 “Does this person have any relevant experience?
 No?
 Well, let’s go to the next resume.”
 Now if that same person comes to HR, but has a high-powered MBA, majoring in corporate finance, perhaps leader of the corporate finance club, and perhaps even with a summer internship in banking…NOW that guy has a shot.
 But only with the internship, and only with the MBA.
-Career changes are ALWAYS difficult, but MBAs, when used in a savvy way, can make it possible directly after school.
+Career changes are ALWAYS difficult, but highly qualified MBA admissions consultants can make it possible.

 - Your MBA program’s Career Services will introduce you to companies you’d never even know existed, to apply to.
 All companies come recruiting for smart, talented (and relatively cheap) young MBAs.
 By simply fingering through the lists of companies that come recruiting (including ours, for example) you will be exposed to countless new companies, even entire fields that you would never otherwise have looked at.
 This is a great chance to brush up on your interviewing skills, as well as, of course, the chance to find yourself in an unexpected but promising new area.